Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: PDM-Modified Emden Equation.

 with,

-Hence, the transition from a mixed Li\'{e}nard-type differential equation (\ref{PDM mixed-Lienard}) into a MEE type (\ref{q-MEE}) (the other way round is also viable) is feasible through the transformation (\ref{1D-PT}).
-Moreover, the PDM-MEE equation (\ref{PDM-MEE}) consequently inherits solution (\ref{q-MEE-solution}) of (\ref{q-MEE}) through the point transformation (\ref{1D-PT}).
-That is, once the relation between $q\left( t\right) $ and $x\left( t\right) $ is identified, for a given PDM particle $ m\left( x\right) =m\left( x\left( t\right) \right) $, then the structure of (\ref{PDM-MEE}) collapses into that of (\ref{q-MEE}) and consequently the exact solution of the PDM-MEE (\ref{PDM-MEE}) would be obtained in the process, therefore.
+Hence, the transition from a mixed Li\'{e}nard-type differential equation (\ref{PDM mixed-Lienard}) into a MEE type Eq. (\ref{q-MEE}) (the other way round is also viable) is feasible through the transformation Eq. (\ref{1D-PT}).
+Moreover, the PDM quasi-MEE Eq. (\ref{PDM-MEE}) consequently inherits solution Eq. (\ref{q-MEE-solution}) of MEE Eq. (\ref{q-MEE}) through the point transformation Eq. (\ref{1D-PT}).
+That is, once the relation between $u\left( t\right) $ and $x\left( t\right) $ is identified, for a given PDM particle $G\left( x\right) =G\left( x\left( t\right) \right) $, then the structure of Eq. (\ref{PDM-MEE}) collapses into that of Eq. (\ref{q-MEE}) and consequently the exact solution of the PDM-MEE Eq. (\ref{PDM-MEE}) would be obtained in the process, therefore.
 We illustrate this issue in the following examples.